The Exit-Ready Build: Make Your Business Run Without You for $140K+ Operators

 Dani’s decision load: 42 decisions monthly (vs. 292 before)

-Time freed for Dani: Additional 8 hours weekly (28 hours → 20 hours)
+Time freed for Dani: additional 8 hours weekly (28 hours → 20 hours)

-Month 7-9: Strategic Lead Installation Phase
+Months 7-9: Strategic Lead Installation for Exit-Ready Operations

 Month 7, Week 1-2: Strategic Lead Promotion